-WASHINGTON – A Brooklyn native currently assigned to Naval Security Force Bahrain was selected as the 2019 Shore Enterprise Sailor of the Year during a ceremony held at Commander Navy Installations Command (CNIC) headquarters at the historic Washington Navy Yard, Feb.
+WASHINGTON – A Brooklyn native currently assigned to Navy Security Force Bahrain was selected as the 2019 Shore Enterprise Sailor of the Year during a ceremony held at Commander Navy Installations Command (CNIC) headquarters at the historic Washington Navy Yard, Feb.
 6.

 Master-at-Arms 1st Class Yanitsa Wiley was selected from among 70 other installation Sailor of the Year recipients to earn the prestigious award.